Ninjapenguin16/AtlusUprisingPortfolio/README.md

-# AtlusUprisingPortfolio
+# Atlus Uprising Portfolio
-Portfolio to be a developer for Atlas Uprising
+Since the majority of my coding projects and knowledge is in C++ and Java, the only GLua code for now will be the requested demonstration addon.